lizardoluis/irSearch/README.md

 irSearch
 ========

-**irSearch is simple search engine able to index HTML pages and to retrieve using some IR simple models**
+**irSearch is a toy C++ search engine able to index HTML pages and to retrieve using some IR simple models**

 This project was made for the lecture Information Retrievel - Web Search Engine offered in UFMG.
 For more information about the lecture go to http://homepages.dcc.ufmg.br/~nivio/br/teaching-ri-14.php